Getting Rid of Credit Card Debt With Bankruptcy

 - You made a false statement on your credit card application in order to deceive the creditor and the statement was "material" to the credit card issuer's decision to extend credit to you.
 For example, you grossly inflated your income.

-- You charged more than $650 to any one creditor for luxury goods or services within 90 days of your bankruptcy filing.
+- You charged more than $675 to any one creditor for luxury goods or services within 90 days of your bankruptcy filing.
 In this situation, the law presumes that your intent was fraudulent.
 (Amount valid for three years as of April 2016.)

-- You got a cash advance from any one creditor totaling more than $925 within 70 days of your bankruptcy filing.
+- You got a cash advance from any one creditor totaling more than $950 within 70 days of your bankruptcy filing.
 (Amount valid for three years as of April 2016.)

 When Credit Card Debt is Secured